rgolubtsov/dnsresolvd-multilang/src/lua/README.md

 ## Building

-This daemon implementation is known to be built and run successfully on ~~OpenBSD, Ubuntu Server, and~~ Arch Linux operating systems.
+This daemon implementation might be built and run successfully on ~~OpenBSD, Ubuntu Server, and~~ Arch Linux operating systems.
 So let's describe each build process sequentially.

 ### Building under Arch Linux (kernel 4.16.13-2-ARCH x86-64)